danchoi/jsonxlsx/README.md

 ## Install

-You must have a recente version of the Haskell Platform on your system.
+You must have a recent version of the Haskell Platform on your system.

 A prerequisite is a the xlsx fork at https://github.com/danchoi/xlsx, which must be added to the cabal sandbox before building `jsonxlsx`.
 Here are the steps